Solod-S/chat-app-react-native/README.md

 - React Native Vector Icons: React Native Vector Icons is a library that provides a wide selection of customizable vector icons for React Native applications.
 It supports various icon packs and allows developers to easily add scalable and visually appealing icons to their projects.

 - Firebase: Firebase is a comprehensive platform by Google that supports app development with features such as real-time databases, cloud storage, user authentication, and push notifications.
-In Buddy Chat, Firebase ensures secure and scalable backend solutions, enabling seamless user authentication and real-time communication.
+In Easy Chat Box, Firebase ensures secure and scalable backend solutions, enabling seamless user authentication and real-time communication.

 - Lottie React Native: Lottie React Native is a library for rendering beautiful, high-performance animations created in Adobe After Effects.
 It allows developers to add engaging and lightweight animations to the app, enhancing the overall user experience with dynamic visuals.